Bachelor of Technology: Pakistan

-The National Technology Council (NTC) of Pakistan is responsible for accrediting 4-year technology degree programs in universities.
+The National Technology Council (NTC) of Pakistan is responsible for accrediting 4-year technology degree programmes in universities.
 This ensures quality education that meets international standards.

 The National Technology Council of Pakistan also maintains a register of technologists with different categories based on qualifications and experience.
 Graduates with 4-year degrees can register as "Graduate Engineering Technologists" until December 31, 2022.
-After that, only graduates from NTC-accredited programs will be eligible.
+After that, only graduates from NTC-accredited programmes will be eligible.
 Those with 5 years of experience can register as "Professional Engineering Technologist".

 Singapore

-In Singapore, the B.Tech. degree program is offered by the School of Continuing and Lifelong Education of the National University of Singapore through its "Bachelor of Technology in Engineering (BTech in Engineering)" program.
+In Singapore, the B.Tech. degree programme is offered by the School of Continuing and Lifelong Education of the National University of Singapore through its "Bachelor of Technology in Engineering (BTech in Engineering)" programme.

 United States

 In New York State, the degree is offered by the New York City College of Technology, part of the City University of New York.
 Multiple academic departments of the college offers course resulting in the degree upon graduation.